keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-with-functors.md

 How do you apply `combine()` to the terms `A` and `B` produced by the contexts?

-In my next post, we will explore how Applicatives enable working within more than one context at the same time, and the many ways that you will be able to exploit this capability.
+In my next post, we will explore how **Applicatives** enable working within two or more contexts at the same time, as well as the many ways that you will be able to exploit this capability.